 BolehVPN does not record any traffic or session logs whatsoever but for one exception: “We may turn on logs temporarily to identify abuse of our services (such as DoS or spamming through our servers).”

 The company operates its own DNS servers and the app uses DNS leak protection.
 A kill switch, called “lock down” in the settings, is built in.
+Unfortunately, the apps don’t yet protect against WebRTC leaks.
+A kill switch is available on both mobile and desktop apps.

 The company is based in Malaysia and incorporated in Seychelles.
 The BolehVPN app allows users to selectively route traffic through the VPN, obfuscate traffic, and route DNS traffic.
 Servers use a decentralized PKI infrastructure.
 Bitcoin and Dash are both accepted as payment.